 Dr. Oten will discuss pest identification, life cycle, range, and integrated pest management.

 This workshop will provide 2 continuing certification credits for private and commercial pesticide applicators in classes G, N, D, and X.

-This workshop is awaiting approval for Society of American Foresters 2 hours Category 1 CFE credits (approval pending).
+This workshop has also been approved for Society of American Foresters 2 hours Category 1 CFE credits.

 The workshop is FREE but advance registration is required.
 The deadline to register is June 19.
 Call 919-542-8244 or email Debbie Roos if you have any questions.